Edgar Allan Poe’s gothic story The Masque of the Red Death rings true to the horrors of Covid and self-interestedness.

 Plagues and Poe

 Cholera spread through contaminated food, water and sewage, causing intense diarrhoea, vomiting and muscle spasms.
 Sometimes death would follow within hours.
-Compare this with Poe’s grim description:
+Compare this with Poe’s grim description of a plague in The Masque of the Red Death:

 “There were sharp pains, and sudden dizziness, and then profuse bleeding at the pores […] And the whole seizure, progress and termination of the disease, were the incidents of half an hour.”